-Amended Reports - To add a new (previously unreported) contribution, expenditure, other distribution or fund transfer for the reporting period being amended, enter "ADD" in amendment type on a record with ALL of the required data.
+Amended Reports - To add a new (previously unreported) contribution, expenditure, other distribution or fund transfer for the reporting period being amended, enter "ADD" in amendment type on a line with ALL of the required data.
 The sequence number for contributions with amendment type "ADD" will start one plus the number of contributions in the previous report for the specified coverage period.
-For example, amending an original Q1 report that had 75 contributions, means the sequence number for the first contribution having amendment type "ADD" will be 76; the second "ADD" contribution would be 77, etc. When amending an original Q2 report that had 40 contributions and 30 expenditures, the sixth "ADD" contribution would have sequence number 46 and the ninth "ADD" expenditure would have sequence number 39.
+For example, amending an original M1 report that had 75 contributions, means the sequence number for the first contribution having amendment type "ADD" will be 76; the second "ADD" contribution would be 77, etc. When amending an original M2 report that had 40 contributions and 30 expenditures, the sixth "ADD" contribution would have sequence number 46 and the ninth "ADD" expenditure would have sequence number 39.

-To delete a previously submitted contribution, expenditure, other distribution or fund transfer enter "DEL" in amendment type on a record with the existing sequence number of the contribution, expenditure, other distribution or fund transfer to be deleted.
-The sequence number will identify the record to be dropped from your active records.
+To correct a previously submitted contribution, expenditure, other distribution, or fund transfer (hereafter "item") use the following drop/add procedure.
+Enter "DEL" in amendment type on a line with the sequence number of the item to be corrected.
+In combination with the report number being amended, this sequence number will identify the item to be dropped from your active records.
+On the next line enter "ADD" in amendment type and ALL of the required data with the necessary corrections thus replacing the dropped data.
+Assign the sequence number as described above.